 Animal abusers who exploit wild animals often use our transparency about the death of our beloved friends against us by making untrue comments.
 As of 2014 we don’t know any other sanctuary or zoo who is as open and honest with the public about the lives and deaths of their wards.

 Has Big Cat Rescue ever addressed any complaint against their facility without calling their critics animal abusers?
 For those of you not in the loop, anybody that speaks out against Big Cat Rescue is labeled an animal abuser or exploiter of exotic cats.
-They have previously lied about the creator of BCR WATCH, Juan Garcia, by saying he owns, sells, and breeds exotic cats even though he has ever only owned a pet dog.

 Isn’t it funny how they claim to be open and honest even though we just got done showing how they failed to disclose the fact that they have taken some of their deceased cats to a taxidermist to have their pelts and skulls removed?